tech-moms-online-winter-2023/group-site-starter/README.md

 # group-site-starter

 ## About
-Starter code for [TechMoms](https://www.tech-moms.org/ "TechMoms") Week 3 Website Building Workshop.
+Starter code for [TechMoms](https://www.tech-moms.org/ "TechMoms") Week 4 (Feb 9) Website Building Workshop.

 ## How to start this project
 To start this project follow one of the following options